ahmedcsfarag/ahmedcsfarag/README.md

 ## 📊 Data Analyst

 I am a Data Analyst with a background in Management Information Systems.
-I am passionate about turning raw data into meaningful insights that help businesses make better decisions.
+I am passionate about transforming raw data into meaningful insights that help businesses make better decisions.

-Currently, I am developing my analytical skills through the Digital Egypt Pioneers Initiative (DEPI) and continuous learning on DataCamp.
+Currently, I am developing my analytical skills through the Digital Egypt Pioneers Initiative (DEPI) and continuous training with IBSRA.
 My goal is to become a professional Data Analyst capable of solving real-world problems using data.

 ## 🚀 What I Do
 - Data Cleaning and Data Preparation